TheRealChamo/Cockroach-University/installing-cockroachdb-on-ios.md

-# Instalación de CockroachDB en iOS
+# Installing CockroachDB on iOS

 ## Download the binary ##